Get Directions

 • Know that we will fairly and accurately represent our capabilities and ourselves in our center and in our marketing endeavors.

-• Understand that we will respond to patients who need protective services and assist in accessing the appropriate intervention.
+• Understand that we will respond to patients who need protective services and assist in accessing the appropriate intervention as required.

 As a patient, you have the responsibility: